electerious/Lychee/readme.md

 ### Settings

 Sign in and click the gear on the top left corner to change your settings.
 If you want to edit them manually: MySQL details are stored in `data/config.php`.
-Other options and settings are stored directly in the database.
+Other options and hidden settings are stored directly in the database.
 [Settings &#187;](docs/md/Settings.md)

 ### Update